 Other popular colours can be shades of blue or grey but the most commonly worn is the white colour.

-For women, the UAE traditional dress is made up of two key items along with an optional third:
+For women, the UAE traditional dress is made up of three key items along with an optional third:

-The shayla, also called hijab, is the piece of cloth that is wrapped around the head and covers the hair of the woman.
-It’s popular these days in the UAE for women to wear it quite loose and have a little bit of hair showing at the front.
+The Shayla, also called a hijab, is a piece of cloth that is wrapped around the head and covers the hair of the woman.
+In the Gulf, it is popular to wrap it twice around the head.
+It’s also popular in UAE for women to wear it quite loose and have a little bit of hair showing at the front.

-The niqab is a piece of cloth that goes over the face and has a gap for the eyes.
-In the past it was very common for women to veil their faces in the gulf.
-However in more recent times, it is becoming less common.
+Niqab, is a piece of cloth that goes over the face and has a gap for the eyes.
+It was very common for women to veil their faces in the past and you may see Emirati women wearing it today.
+However, in more recent times, it is becoming less common.

 We’re not sure where the colour black came from but it is a more modern invention as we can see historically yellow and red were popular colours in the Islamic era according to Islamic texts.